Brand Positioning: Inside the sandwich chain brandsBy Tom Dougherty

 It’s astounding how many brands copy the competition.
 Target’s “Expect More, Pay Less” is an exact replica of Walmart’s“Save Money, Live Better.”
 In the absence of differentiation, the market leader (Walmart) always wins.

 What branding positioning means

 Branding positioning to steal market share means being different and better than your competition.
 If you believe that copying the market leader’s strategy will lead to greater sales.
 You’re dead wrong.
 You are only helping the default choice, the market leader.
 Because you’ve given target audiences no reason to choose you.

 Let’s look at this from inside a different category.
 Sandwich chains.

 As we all know, Subway is the market leader.
 In fact, it sports more locations than even McDonalds.
 It’s EVERYWHERE.
-It fields more than 26,000 locations in the US, with annual sales of more than $11 billion.
+In 2020, it fields more than 23,000 locations in the US, with annual sales of $10 billion.
 It’s a monster.
-The nearest deli competitor is Jimmy John’s, with 2,600 locations and revenue just over $2 billion.
+The nearest deli competitors are Panera Bread with about 1,200 locations and $5 billion in revenue.
+And Jimmy John’s sports with a little more than 2,700 locations and earns revenue of just over $2 billion.

 If it’s sandwiches you’re looking for, it’s often Subway.

-Subway’s branding position really encompasses its long-standing brand position of Eat Fresh, which has been tabled for other options for the moment.
-But it fits Subway’s model because the ingredients are right in front of you as a “sandwich artist” builds it for you per your instructions.
+Subway’s branding really encompasses its long-standing position of Eat Fresh.
+It fits Subway’s model because the ingredients are right in front of you as a “sandwich artist” builds it for you per your instructions.
 You pick your bread, pick your ingredients and choose whether you want it toasted or not.
 “Eat Fresh” is, therefore, its slogan.